Man convicted of exploiting daughter's Sarah Lawrence peers - NewsBreak

 To make amends, they testified, they did what he asked, including turning over money.
 One man said he gave Ray over $100,000.

-Prosecutors said the money was never enough.
+Prosecutors said the money was never enough, though.
 Through threats and violence and videotaped “confessions,” Ray tightened his hold on the young people, including forcing them to to landscaping and other work at the Pinehurst, North Carolina home of his stepfather for weeks in 2013, they said.

 The abuse culminated in October 2018 when Ray for hours repeatedly abused the woman who gave him her proceeds from sex work, forcing her to be tied naked to a chair while he berated her, choked her with a leash and made her fear for her life by putting a bag over her head, prosecutors said.